Using Tasmota Devices with Home Assistant and MQTT

 Device Configuration information Storage in Home Assistant

-Home Assistant doesn’t appear to store the device configuration information anywhere but instead publishes to the MQTT broker as a retained message.
+Home Assistant doesn’t appear to store the device configuration information anywhere.

 This means that when it restarts it receives the configuration data from broker when it subscribes to that topic.